-There are many positives to Facebook - connecting with friends new and old, maintaining friendships, capturing moments etc are all social benefits the platform was originally designed for.
+Connecting with friends new and old, maintaining friendships, capturing moments etc are all social benefits the platform was originally designed for.
 But with privacy concerns of greater concern than ever, as the Cambridge Analytica scandal has arguably proved, how can we deal with the security of our own information online?

 1 - Limit access to you and your Facebook stuff